intermine/im-tables/CONTRIBUTING.md

 ```
 Both these builds use Flymine as the service root and hence do not require setting up a local testmine.

+#### Changing to a different mine

+By default, running `npm run dev` gives us data of Flymine.
+But many a times, we'll need to access data of different mines.
+One way of doing this is by changing the flymine URL in `index.html` to the URL of the desired mine.
+In case this doesn't work, we'll need to change the query given in `index.html`.

 ### Testing

 To use the test indices you will need a data server running the intermine-demo